turingschool/curriculum/source/projects/headcount.markdown

 * `find_by_name` - returns either `nil` or an instance of `District` having done a *case insensitive* search
 * `find_all_with` - returns either `[]` or one or more matches which contain the supplied name fragment, *case insensitive*

+There is no one data file that contains just the districts.
+The data must be extracted from the other files.

 #### `District`

 The `District` is the top of our data hierarchy.
 It has the following methods:

+* `name` - returns the all-capitals string name of the district
 * `statewide_testing` - returns an instance of `StatewideTesting`
 * `enrollment` - returns an instance of `Enrollment`